NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/Introduction to Instance Management--DOCID61.md

 An instance (virtual machine) is a computing environment completed with virtual hardware devices which simulates the real computer system.
 The instance normally runs as a process in a physical computer system called host and you can boot an operating system inside the virtual machine.
-The instance will be tricked as it is running on a real computer system and it will run just as it would on a real, physical machine.
+The instance will generally behave as if it were a real, physical machine.

-Your instance's operating system is stored on a virtual hard drive and it is called image.
-The image is a big, multi-gigabtye file storage stored on storage.
+Your instance's operating system is stored on a virtual hard drive it is called an image.
 You can launch a instance by using different images (operating system) and you can access it through SSH.
-As the instance thinks it runs in a 'real' computer system, you can do anything just like a normal computer system.
-However, there are still some cases that can be restricted by underline virtual hardware support such as 3D graphics.
+As the instance thinks it runs in a 'real' computer system, you can do most things as with a normal computer system.
+However, there are still some cases that can be restricted by underlying virtual hardware support such as 3D graphics.

-The instance doesn't have any knowledge about the underline hardware and all hardware are done by virtualization.
-The instance only thinks that it uses the real hardware.

-Instances add some overhead as there are virtualization layer to support required functions, so they won't be as fast as if you run operating system on real hardware.
+Instances add some overhead as there are virtualization layers to support required functions, so they won't be as fast as if you run operating system on real hardware.

 ## Why is virtualization useful

-The virtualization is useful in the below scenarios:
+The virtualization is useful in the following scenarios:

 - flexibility.
 If you need more instances or more computing power, simply launch more instances or launch a instance with more CPUs and RAMs.
-This makes it is easy to copy with changes.

 - easier software installations.
-Instances can be used to ship entire software configuration.
-The instances can be made as a image after configuration, and then other users can use the image to launch new virtual machines.
+Instances can be used to ship the entire software configuration.
+The instances can be 'snapshot' into an image after configuration, and then other users can use the image to launch new virtual machines that are already set up.

 - testing and disaster recovery.
-Once installed, a virtual machine can be consider as a "container" (snapshot) that can be arbitrarily frozen, woken up, copied, backed up and, transported between hosts.
+Once installed, a virtual machine can be consider as a "container" (snapshot) that can be arbitrarily frozen, woken up, copied, backed up, and transported between hosts.

 - infrastructure consolidation.
 Virtual machines can significantly reduce hardware and electricity costs.